 The modern manufacturing industry is innovating faster than ever under the impact of the Industry 4.0 trend and the pandemic.
-But along with productivity gains, the increased adoption of automation technologies complicates factory IT infrastructures and makes them bloated and unmanageable.
+But along with productivity gains, the increased adoption of automation technologies driving digital transformation in manufacturing complicates factory IT infrastructures and makes them bloated and unmanageable.
 Unless manufacturers find a way to unburden their tech stack without compromising its effectiveness, they risk setting back their efforts.

-Enterprise resource planning systems, or ERPs, are legacy manufacturing software that is still actively utilized in the industry for real-time asset management, production visibility, and data-driven decision-making.
+Manufacturing enterprise resource planning systems, or manufacturing ERPs, are legacy manufacturing software that is still actively utilized in the industry for real-time asset management, production visibility, and data-driven decision-making.
 But Odoo, a leading platform on the market, stands out against homegrown and ready-made ERPs with a robust feature set that can support multiple aspects of manufacturing beyond resources and production.

 Odoo is an open-source ERP suite encompassing a set of industry- and workflow-specific modules that companies can install at their discretion and connect with one another seamlessly.
 The vendor offers three hosting models: on-premises, PaaS, and SaaS, and charges customers per user and per module each month.